SchoolProjectsLDH/PasswordsVault/README.md

 # PasswordsVault
-This repository contains the code for the PasswordsVault we are working on as a grade 12 ICS summative.
+This repository contains the code for the PasswordsVault.

 # Planning